-Local tongues are wagging after Mount Dora residents were made aware through social media last week that earlier this summer the City of Mount Dora had included all of the historic Mount Dora Golf Association's (MDGA) course, a public golf course, in a Request for Offers (RFO).
-Here's what taxpayers and golfers need to know:
+Local tongues are wagging after Mount Dora residents were made aware through social media last week that earlier this summer the City of Mount Dora had included all of the historic Mount Dora Golf Association's (MDGA) course, a public golf course, in a Request for Offers (RFO) titled "Sealed Offer to Purchase Real Property."
+Here's what taxpayers need to know:

 What is an RFO (Request for Offer)?
 RFOs are typically used when price is not the only consideration in awarding a contract.
 For instance when a city or company has more complex needs to solve a particular problem, a winning solution is needed.
 Respondents to the RFO will provide their bid and solution based on the details provided in the RFO.
 The title of the City's RFO pertaining to the MDGA property is "Sealed Offer to Purchase Real Property."